LocationAm Schleusengraben, 21029 Hamburg, Germany

 ClientLaser Zentrum Nord GmbH

-From the architect.
+Text description provided by the architects.
 In the Bergedorf district, the Laser Zentrum Nord (North Laser Center) pioneers the future of the German steel-construction industry.
 Here, students and faculty of the Technical University of Hamburg-Harburg can explore how laser-technology can be used for cheaper and more accurate construction and welding techniques.
 Accordingly, the Laser Zentrum Nord itself rises from the ground in long, straight, laser-beam-like lines.

 A total of 4,970 sq-meters of floor space over three stories afford research space for the study of the use of lasers in new construction techniques.
 Classrooms, offices and student study spaces are also housed within the building, as well as an enormous nitrogen tank, thanks to a special permit.